2019 Malaysia Challenge Cup group stage

 The 2019 Malaysia Challenge Cup group stage featured 7 teams.
-The teams were drawn into one groups of four and another with three teams, and played each other home-and-away in a round-robin format.
-The top two teams in each group advanced to the semi finals.
+The teams were drawn into groups of four and another with three teams, and played each other home-and-away in a round-robin format.
+The top two teams in each group advanced to the semi-finals.

 The group stage will start on 5 August 2019 and concludes on 12 September 2019.